What are the best hotels in Shanghai and Beijing in China with unrestricted internet access? Which are the best for Wi-Fi speed and uncensored access?

 The Best Hotels For Internet Access in China

 Luxury hotels have been one of the few places that you can find gaps in the Great Firewall.
 Guests of Crowne Plaza, Hilton, and Shangri-La hotels in Beijing tend to enjoy a decent connection and can still access some blocked websites, while others remain off-limits.

 Reuters visited the InterContinental and Crowne Plaza in Beijing, both owned by InterContinental Hotels Group, where Google and Gmail were unblocked.
 A worker at the Hilton Beijing hotel said the same sites should be accessible.

 Our own research has found, Le Meridian Shanghai apparently offers no Google or major news sites access, whereas, at the Sheraton Hongqiao Shanghai, unrestricted internet access was recently reported.
-The Sheraton Hongkou Shanghai is hit or miss but The Hongta Hotel, a Luxury Collection Hotel, Shanghai is almost always heavily restricted.
+The Sheraton Hongkou Shanghai is hit, or miss but The Hongta Hotel, a Luxury Collection Hotel in, Shanghai is almost always heavily restricted.